$2$-Split of Form Factors via BCFW Recursion Relation: Hidden zeros

 In addition, the form factor possesses other hidden zeros not directly inherited from the amplitude.
 Specifically, we claim that

 This property can be proven inductively.
 The base case is the three-point form factor,

 This expression clearly vanishes when the condition $s_{2,q}=s_{1,2}+s_{2,3}=0$ is applied.

 Assuming \eqref{eq:ffzero2} holds for form factors with fewer than $n$ points, we can establish it for $F^{{\cal L}_{\phi}}_n$ using the BCFW recursion relation.
-First, we must confirm that the form factor has no boundary contribution under a BCFW shift:

-with $r^2=r\cdot p_i=r\cdot p_j=0$.
-The primary difference between this form factor and a pure amplitude arises from the kinematic term $\frac{1}{2}\rm Tr\left((\partial \phi)^2\right)$ in the operator ${\cal L}_{\phi}$.
-This introduces a non-trivial numerator $p\cdot q$, but it also provides an additional propagator.
-The net scaling at large $z$ is therefore favorable, allowing the BCFW recursion relation to be applied in the form factor \cite{Brandhuber:2010ad}:
+Under the BCFW shift \eqref{eq:bcfwshift}, We apply the BCFW recursion relation in the form factor \cite{Brandhuber:2010ad}:

 In the kinematic limit where $s_{a,q}=0$ for all $a\in\alpha$, every term in the BCFW sum involves a lower-point form factor $F^{{\cal L}_{\phi}}_{L}$ or $F^{{\cal L}_{\phi}}_{R}$ evaluated on a subset of these legs.
 By the induction hypothesis, these lower-point form factors vanish.
 Consequently, the entire right-hand side is zero.
+This completes the proof, confirming that \eqref{eq:ffzero2} is valid for all $n\ge 3$.